 In some other countries only local source income is taxed.
 A company may accordingly be based in a country, but pay no tax there if its profits are generated from activities elsewhere.

-Almost all of the major trading nations, certainly most of the E.U. countries and the U.S.A. use tax incentives to try to attract foreign investment by offering special tax treatment for certain activities.
+Almost all of the major trading nations, certainly most of the E.U. countries and the U.S.A. use tax incentives to try and attract foreign investment by offering special tax treatment for certain activities.
 Examples are holding companies, headquarter companies and treasury and finance operations.

 A blend of onshore and offshore companies can often be used to collect income which qualifies for double tax treaty benefits and route it to a tax neutral country from which it can be re-invested.